astrofrog/astropy-APEs/APE6.rst

 * ``wcs`` - an object that can be used to describe the relationship between positions in 'pixel' space, and world coordinates.
 This can (but does not have to) be an Astropy WCS object.
+Once the generalized WCS system is in place in Astropy, we could require this to be such an object.

 * ``meta`` - a dict-like object that can be used to contain arbitrary metadata.
   This could be a plain Python dict, an ordered dict, a FITS Header object, and